 From the "Job" object, add a new field clicking the "New" button.

-- Final summary.
-Provides a final review of the field we are adding before we save the details.
+Final summary.
+It provides a final review of the field we are adding before we save the details.

 Once you have saved the new field, it should appear in the "Custom Fields & Relationships" section of the job object page.